yangyiyi/extra-command/README.md

 As example above, it will create the facade call `AccountFacade` under `app\Support\Facades`.

 ### Create Service / Facade with Options
-You may create service, facade, model and migration at the same time.
+You may create service, facade, model and migration at the same time by using one of the command below.

 #### Create by using make:service / make:facade command
 ```